andymeneely/project-timber-wolf/rules/RULES.md

 It is the end of the first round of a 4-player game.
 The team generated 🔊🔊🔊🔊🔊 noise, meaning they raised one ⚠.
 Thus, the Active Event in this case is event card 2 (_Get Outta My Way_).
 Following the card leads them to ⚠⚠, so they discard Events 3 and 4 along with their Active Event card (event 2).
 After the 4th Event card is discarded, the topmost card is a Crisis card.
 This is immediately added to the queue.
 The team now enters the Crisis Queue and does the one crisis card, then discards that card too.
 {:.example}

-Remember: Events are something you can potentially avoid with crafty noise management.
+Remember: Events effects are something you can potentially avoid with crafty noise management.
 Crises will always happen.
-Events and Crises never cause noise, but they can ⚠.
+Events and Crises never force you to take noise, but they can ⚠.
 {:.tip}

 ### Phase 4.
 Escape